 Tips

 Multifunction 3D printers are a prime example of this.
-The process begins with the manufacturing of various parts to replace defective components, followed by the optimization of certain parts of the printer to enhance its performance and functionality.
+The process begins with the manufacturing of various parts to replace defective components, followed by the optimisation of certain parts of the printer to enhance its performance and functionality.

 In mechanics, applying force to assemble or disassemble elements is often necessary, but it is not a universal rule.
 Take the nozzle, for example, which needs to be heated to a high temperature to be tightened or loosened with force, and can sometimes break or be misaligned.